 You will get a complimentary hour with your yoga1 studio teacher (mentoring) each month for you to check on the personal and course progress (non-compulsive).

 You will get a complimentary hour from Yoga1 Studios for your course placement each month, including 5 months after completing your course (non-compulsive).

 We will give you also a 15% discount on retail (including books).

 17. I. In my practice, I prefer to do calm classes.
 I can do neither the splits nor handstands!
 Can I still apply to become a yoga teacher?

 Yes, yes, yes!
 Yoga is nothing to do with splits and handstands.
 That is gymnastics!
 Yoga is about self-evolution.
 Asana or the physical practice is just a fraction of what yoga is about.
-It is many times the starting point to most of us.
-To some the end point as well.
+It is many times the starting point for most of us.
+To some the endpoint as well.
 That said, if you do a calm class you, most likely attuned to the more meditative side of yoga which is a big and important part of yoga.

 18. I’ m 60 years old.
 Am I too old to apply to become a yoga teacher?